-Lose Your Mummy Tummy--Diastasis Recti & Why Crunches are BAD for You
+Lose Your Mummy Tummy–Diastasis Recti & Why Crunches are BAD for You

-Have you ever heard about that?
+Have you ever heard of Diastasis Recti?

-Well, being attractive is good for your mental and emotional health, but there is more going on here.
+I mean, being attractive is good for your mental and emotional health, but there is more going on here.

-Having worked in the fitness industry for 18 years, one common complaint I've heard from many postpartum moms is that their bellies seem to get BIGGER-- not smaller--the more they work their core.
+Having worked in the fitness industry for 18 years, one common complaint I've heard from many postpartum moms is that their bellies seem to get BIGGER– not smaller–the more they work their core.

 Before I had kids myself, I was a personal trainer, and I just told these unsatisfied customers to accept that some new curves would always be a part of the blessing of motherhood.
 Then I got pregnant three times myself, and let me just tell you what happened:

-• My first pregnancy ended in a miscarriage at 11 weeks, and I wondered why my abs didn't go back to flat when I had barely even been showing.
+- My first pregnancy ended in a miscarriage at 11 weeks, and I wondered why my abs didn't go back to flat when I had barely even been showing.

-• Six months later, we conceived my daughter.
+- Six months later, we conceived my daughter.
 After I gave birth to her, I wondered why my tummy got flat right after having her, but then pooched out when I started exercising again.

-• Three years after having my daughter, I had my son, and my belly didn't even attempt get flatter no matter how many crunches and planks and cardio sessions I did.
+- Three years after having my daughter, I had my son, and my belly didn't even attempt get flatter no matter how many crunches and planks and cardio sessions I did.
 In fact, he was over 2 years old when I realized my stomach was still making an inverted V-shape whenever I sat up.Yet I was doing core work almost every day.
 It was the kind of core work I was doing (crunches, situps, planks) that was making my belly rip more!

 Women all over the world are reading those three pieces of my personal history and nodding their heads, because our physiology is the same and most of us have experienced this… and accepted it?